MicrosoftDocs/fabric-docs/docs/real-time-analytics/notebooks.md

 ---
-title: Use notebooks with data from a KQL database
+title: Use Fabric notebooks with data from a KQL database
 description: Learn how to query data in a KQL Database from Microsoft Fabric Notebooks using KQL (Kusto Query Language) ms.reviewer: orhasban ms.author: yaschust